 To attach the reflector and projection screen to the tank, unfold the screen assembly and put the reflector between the two front legs.
-Angle the reflector upwards and guide the leg degs to that the three holes lift over the pegs that are at the back edge of the tank.
-Next, raise the projection screen to the vertical position and attach its Velcro® Toop 'material to the stip of 'hook' material under the from edge of the tank?
+Angle the reflector upwards and guide the top edge so that the three holes fit over the pegs that are at the back edge of the tank.
+Next, raise the projection screen to the vertical position and attach its Velcro® 'loop' material to the strip of 'hook' material under the front edge of the tank.

-Apply Surfactant Before putting water into the ripple tank for the first time, prepare the fourn beaches, barrier, and refractors with a drop of surfactant (a nonionic wetting agent).
-The surfactant lepts no sould problems with the surface tension of the water.
-Put a single drop of surfactant from the small plastic bottle onto the end of one finger, an lightly rub your finger along the fourn beaches.
-Use a single drop of surfactant or sort partingly could be large flat surfaces of the three refractors and the front surfaces or the
+Apply Surfactant Before putting water into the ripple tank for the first time, prepare the foam beaches, barriers, and refractors with a drop of surfactant (a nonionic wetting agent).
+The surfactant helps to avoid problems with the surface tension of the water.
+Put a single drop of surfactant from the small plastic bottle onto the end of one finger, and lightly rub your finger along the foam beaches.
+Use a single drop of surfactant to very sparingly coat the large flat surfaces of the three refractors and the front surfaces of the straight and curved barriers.

 Level the Ripple Tank When you are ready to add water to the tank, squeeze the sides of the tube clamp to close the clamp.
 Use the beaker to add a small amount of water to the middle of the tank so that the water forms a circle about 10 cm in diameter.
 Adjust the feet on the legs until the circle of water stays in the middle of the tank and does not move toward any side.
-(An alternate method for leveling the tank is to add about 800 mill-littiers of water to the tank.
+(An alternate method for leveling the tank is to add about 800 milliliters of water to the tank.
 Measure the water depth at three of the four corners of the tank and adjust the feet on the legs until the depths are the same.)

 Dampen the Foam Beaches To reduce the problem of surface tension, let the foam beaches soak up some of the water.
-After putting about 800 millilities of water in the tank, press down on the foam and then release the pressure so that water enters the pores of the foam rubber.
+After putting about 800 milliliters of water in the tank, press down on the foam and then release the pressure so that water enters the pores of the foam rubber.